Burke's Law (1994 TV series): Background

+The series shared several running gags with its original incarnation, such as Burke often being the object of much female interest — something passed onto his son — a variant of someone asking why Burke, a millionaire, is a cop, and Burke dispensing wisdom to his son and others in a professional manner, dubbed "Burke's Law".
 The revival, even more than the original program, was regarded as being largely camp.
 In a nostalgic touch, many of the guest stars were Barry's peers in 1960s cop shows and spy-fi programs, including Patrick Macnee (The Avengers) and Peter Graves (Mission: Impossible).
 Anne Francis appeared reprising the character Honey West (though she was called "Honey Best" for legal reasons).